 Role of the Compensation Committee.
-The Compensation Committee of Matson's Board makes all decisions about compensation of Matson NEOs.
-The process that it follows is different for the CEO from the process for all other NEOs
+The Compensation Committee of Matson's Board makes all decisions about the compensation of the NEOs.
+The process that it follows for Mr. Cox is different from the process for all other NEOs.

 Determining CEO Compensation.
-For decisions affecting the compensation of the CEO, the Board has a formal performance review process which begins at the beginning of the year with the Chairman of the Board's analysis and establishment of the CEO's future performance goals.
-In developing these objectives, the Chairman reviews a variety of factors, including the CEO's prior performance objectives, the CEO's achievement of those objectives, the performance of the Company, and the Company's operating plan.
-The Chairman also reviews the Compensation Committee's independent consultant's market analysis and recommendations of CEO pay, including target annual incentive levels and equity grants.

-The Chairman of the Board then receives input from the Board of Directors, after which the Board finalizes the CEO's annual performance objectives.
-The objectives for any given year include, but are not limited to, achieving the annual Operating Plan results, any growth initiatives, other strategic initiatives, and core CEO responsibilities.
+For decisions affecting the CEO's compensation, the Board has a formal performance review process that starts at the beginning of the year with an analysis and establishment of the CEO's future performance goals.
+Mr. Kuriyama, in his role as Lead Independent Director, directed this process in developing the CEO's objectives.
+Mr. Kuriyama reviewed a variety of factors, including the CEO's prior performance objectives, the CEO's achievement of those objectives, the performance of the Company, the Company's current Operating Plan, as well as the Compensation Committee's independent consultant's market analysis and recommendations of CEO pay, including target annual incentive levels and equity grants.
+Following the analysis and review process, Mr. Kuriyama received input from the Board of Directors, after which the Board finalized the CEO's annual performance objectives.
+The objectives for any given year include, but are not limited to, achieving the annual operating plan results, any growth initiatives, other strategic initiatives and the CEO's core responsibilities.
 The objectives are documented as part of setting the CEO's annual compensation package.

-After completion of the fiscal year, the Chairman of the Board and the Compensation Committee evaluate the CEO's performance against the objectives and provide their assessment to the full Board of Directors.
-The Board of Directors discusses the results of the assessment, including the areas of greatest strength and areas where improvements could be made.
-The result of this process is considered by the Compensation Committee in determining the CEO's actual salary for the next fiscal year, payout of the CEO's annual incentive award and sizing of future equity grants.
+After completion of the fiscal year, Mr. Kuriyama and the Compensation Committee conducted an assessment of the CEO's performance against the objectives set at the beginning of the year and determined the payout of the CEO's annual cash incentive.
+Mr. Kuriyama and the Compensation Committee also reviewed competitive market data and determined the merit adjustment to the CEO's base salary and size of equity incentive award to be granted.
+The Compensation Committee subsequently presented the results of this process to the full Board of Directors.
+The Board of Directors discussed the results of the assessment, including the areas of greatest strength and areas where improvements could be made.

 Determining Compensation of other NEOs.
-For decisions affecting the compensation of the other NEOs, the Compensation Committee follows a similar process.
-However, instead of the development of initial recommendations by the Chairman, in the case of other NEOs, the Committee takes into consideration any recommendations made by the CEO.
+For decisions affecting the compensation of the other NEOs, the Compensation Committee follows a similar process, but takes into consideration recommendations made by Mr. Cox.

-In evaluating pay actions and the mix of pay elements for all NEOs (including the CEO), the Compensation Committee reviews:
+In evaluating pay actions and the mix of pay elements for all NEOs (including Mr. Cox), the Compensation Committee reviews:

-- · A summary of the value of all compensation elements provided to the executive during the year; - · Competitive market peer group and broader industry survey data; - · Health and welfare benefits and retirement plan balances;
+- A summary of the value of all compensation elements provided to the executive during the year; - Competitive market peer group and broader industry survey data; - Health and welfare benefits and retirement plan balances; - Prior compensation decisions and realized values for the past five years through tally sheets;

-- · Prior compensation decisions for the past five years through tally sheets; - · Business strategic goals and performance expectations; - · Expected and actual Company and individual performance; and - · Insight from the shareholder Say-on-Pay vote results.
+- Business strategic goals and performance expectations; - Expected and actual Company and individual performance; and - Insight from the shareholder say-on-pay vote results.